Cecil Beck

 Sir Arthur Cecil Tyrrell Beck (3 December 1876 – 22 March 1932) was a British Liberal Party politician.

 Background

 He was born in Bloemfontein South Africa and was the son of Arthur William Beck and Annie Tyrrell.
-He was educated at Haileybury and the Jesus College, Cambridge.
+He was educated at Haileybury and Jesus College, Cambridge.
 In 1922 he married Lillian Clare Charteris Rickards.
 They had no children.

 Professional career

 In 1898 he qualified as a Barrister and was called to bar at Lincoln's Inn, but he never practised.
 He did serve as a Justice of the peace.
 He was an Under-writer at Lloyds.

 Political career

 From 1905 to 1906 he served as Mayor of St Ives, Huntingdonshire.

 He was Liberal candidate for the Wisbech division of Cambridgeshire at the 1906 General Election.
 It was already a Liberal seat and he comfortably held it in that election;